Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 ### Navigation Bar

 The component that holds most of the logic of our navbar.
-We'll use a **conditional (ternary) operator** to switch between props and a **useState hook** to track the state of our navigation.
+We'll use a **conditional (ternary) operator** to switch between props and a **useState hook** to hold the state of our navigation.

 ```js
 // Navbar.js